Gwoop Academy wants to help you get better at video games – TechCrunch

 All of the tools are linked back to an analytics dashboard, allowing you to gauge your performance metrics over time.
 Each skill gets its own leaderboard so you can see, for example, how your average reaction time compares to others worldwide and amongst your friends.

 Even in its 3D exercises, Gwoop’s graphics are pretty simple — and that’s intentional.
 They want it to work for as many players as possible.
 They’ve got no reason to try to look like a AAA title; the more graphically intense a game is, the more powerful your computer would have to be to run it smoothly.
-Co-founder Gavin Lee tells me that their goal is to keep it so that “all you need is a computer and the Internet.
+Co-founder Gavin Lee tells me that their goal is to keep it so that “all you need is a computer and the internet.
 It doesn’t matter if your device is 10 years old.”
 Even its 2D exercises have switches you can flip to further simplify the graphics and improve performance.

 It’s the same reason they’ve built everything to work in the browser: not requiring any downloads means more people can train, with the added benefit for the Gwoop team of not having to worry about maintaining separate Mac/PC clients.

 While the existing exercises might seem focused around improving first-person shooter skills, Lee tells me that they’re aiming to be “genre-agnostic” and are planning expansions tailored to other kinds of games.
-He mentions a “MOBA Arena” in the works meant to help polish skills required for games like League of Legends or DOTA, and another exercise-in-progress that’s “very Rocket League centric.”
+He mentions a “MOBA Arena” in the works meant to help polish skills required for games like League of Legends or DOTA, and another exercise in progress that’s “very Rocket League-centric.”
 Their training tools seem mostly focused on keyboard/mouse users right now, but they’re working on more functionality for players who prefer controllers.

-Gwoop is entirely free to players —so how will they make money?
-Lee tells me they’ve got two different strategies there: they’ll sell additional advanced analytics tools to teams, and, once they’ve got enough players clicking around, hopefully be able to serve as a platform for esports recruiters.
+Gwoop is entirely free to players — so how will they make money?
+Lee tells me they’ve got two different strategies there: They’ll sell additional advanced analytics tools to teams, and, once they’ve got enough players clicking around, hopefully be able to serve as a platform for esports recruiters.
 Lee says players should be able to opt-in to having their data shared with potential sponsors and esports teams, with Gwoop getting paid to connect the dots.
 “All these division one schools have these platforms where you can upload football films and get recruited,” says Lee “we want to become that platform [for esports].”

 Why the name “Gwoop”?
 Is it a bit of super cool gaming lingo, or some sort of acronym?
 Nope!
 It was just a quick, memorable domain Lee had been holding onto for decades.
-“I wish I had a better story for you,” he says, “but I bought the domain in 2002 just because I wanted a five letter domain that you could pronounce and was available.”
-It’s okay, Gavin: most people don’t care why Google is called Google, after all.
+“I wish I had a better story for you,” he says, “but I bought the domain in 2002 just because I wanted a five-letter domain that you could pronounce and was available.”
+It’s okay, Gavin: Most people don’t care why Google is called Google, after all.

 The team’s timing is pretty good here.
 With most people being stuck at home, more people are getting into gaming than ever before.
-Battle Royale games like Fortnite, PUBG, and Apex Legends are blowing up… but it’s hard to get better in a game where you spend the first ten minutes looting only to get shredded in 10 seconds when a skilled team rotates through.
+Battle Royale games like Fortnite, PUBG and Apex Legends are blowing up … but it’s hard to get better in a game where you spend the first 10 minutes looting only to get shredded in 10 seconds when a skilled team rotates through.
 While many titles have dedicated training areas or firing ranges to practice in, they’re usually meant more for quick pre-game warmups and don’t do things like help you track metrics and improvements over time.

-The Minneapolis-based team is currently comprised of its three cofounders.
+The Minneapolis-based team is currently comprised of its three co-founders.
 It’s self-funded to date, but I’m told a seed round is underway.

-Gwoop is currently in semi-closed Beta and generally requires an invite to signup, but Lee tells me that the code #TC2021# should let our readers past the signup gate.
+Gwoop is currently in semi-closed beta and generally requires an invite to signup, but Lee tells me that the code #TC2021# should let our readers past the signup gate.